dimeloper/ts-simple-backend/README.md

 So in other words, we are watching for typescript changes and recompiling them into the build folder while nodemon watches for changes into the build folder and redeploys the server.

-The nodemon watcher can't be used standalone for now due to https://github.com/remy/nodemon/issues/1025
+The nodemon watcher can't be used as standalone for now due to https://github.com/remy/nodemon/issues/1025

 ### Linting your files